Please note: this program has been cancelled for Summer 2020.

-Students will be housed in graduate dorms in Skopje, a purpose built educational resort in Ohrid, and hotels and youth hostels in other cities.
-Chartered busses will take us between cities but walking will be the usual mode of transportation within each city.
+Students will stay in double or triple rooms in hotels and youth hostels throughout the program.
+Chartered buses will take us between cities but walking will be the usual mode of transportation within each city.

 Below you will find information that may help you in planning for your study abroad experience.
 Early discussions and planning can help to support you in having a positive experience abroad.
 We invite you to meet with the International Coordinator for this program to discuss any questions or concerns you may have.